 In Ritacco v.
 Ritacco, the parties did not execute a valid separation agreement.
 Therefore, the date that the Florida Court of Appeal utilized to classify the parties’ assets and liabilities was the date that the Petition for Dissolution of Marriage was filed.
 The Court stated that all assets acquired and all liabilities incurred after the date that the Petition for Dissolution of Marriage is filed are considered to be non-marital assets and non-marital liabilities.
 The appellate court ruled that the trial court erred when it included the $65,761.00 that the Wife borrowed from the parties’ HELOC on the day that she filed her Petition for Dissolution as a marital debt.
 Since the Wife incurred this debt on the day that she filed for divorce, the appellate court considered it to be a non-marital debt that was directed to attribute the Wife.

-To discuss issues about your dissolution of marriage with a Florida divorce attorney, contact Matthew Lane & Associates, P.A. at (561) 363-3400.
+To discuss issues about your dissolution of marriage with a Boca Raton divorce attorney, contact the Lane Law Firm, P.A. at (561) 363-3400.